gitter-badger/dboilerplate3/README.md

 # dboilerplate3

-dboilerplate3 is a django template for setting up projects quickly, based in python 3 and django 1.7.
+dboilerplate3 is a django template for setting up projects quickly, based in python 3 and django 1.10.
 There are two options to use it:

 * Install it from the repository:

 Clone the repository to your computer and run afterwards this command:

-    $ django-admin startproject --template=/path/to/the/template
+    $ django-admin startproject --template=/path/to/the/template <your_project_name>

 * Install it from GitHub

 This is the easiest way to install the template

-    $ django-admin startproject --template=https://github.com/clione/dboilerplate3/archive/master.zip myproject
+    $ django-admin startproject --template=https://github.com/clione/dboilerplate3/archive/master.zip <your_project_name>

 You can get a good grip of how this boilerplate works by looking the [documentation](http://dboilerplate3.readthedocs.org/en/latest/)

 ## Requirements
-- Django 1.7.x
+- Django 1.10.x
-- Python 3.4.x
+- Python 3.5.x

 PLEASE NOTE: This boilerplate is still in development, the documentation is not finished yet.
 You can help us if you want!